Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Introduction

-Martynov et. al. \cite{xsecmodel} adopted the Soft Dipole-Pomeron model (referred to as SDPM) in the Regge pole theory framework for the unpolarized photoproductions and fitted the model parameters with $\si_{tot}$ data of various VMs, and thus provided a good universal description of $\si_{tot}$ of $\rho^{0},\omega, \Phi$ and even $J/\psi$, at a \emph{wide range} of energy $W$ from $200 GeV$ down to the production thresholds.
-However, it's found that their model failed to agree with $t$-distribution data at low photon energies $E_{\ga}\lessapprox 20GeV$.
+Martynov et al.\cite{xsecmodel} adopted the Soft Dipole-Pomeron model (referred to as SDPM) in the Regge pole theory framework for the unpolarized photoproductions to provide a universal integrated exclusive cross-sections $\sigma_{int}$ description of $\rho^{0},\omega, \Phi$ and even $J/\psi$, at a \emph{wide range} of energy $W$ from $200 GeV$ down to the production thresholds, by fitting the model parameters with $\sigma_{int}$ data of various VMs.
+However, their model fails to agree with the $t-$distribution data at low photon energies $E_{\gamma}\lessapprox 20GeV$.
 For the processes by linearly polarized photons, the JPAC group \cite{JPARC} constructed the helicity amplitude of a Regge theory model to predict the linear SDMEs for GlueX experiment.
 The helicity structure parameters in their model (referred to as JPACM) was fitted with the old SLAC natural SDMEs data of $\rho^{0}$ and $\omega$.
-However, we found their model failed to describe the total cross-sections especially at low energy range, and fail to match experimental data in the $t$-distributions \& linear SDMEs especially in high $|t|$ region.
+However, we find their model fails to describe the integrated cross sections especially at low energy range, and fails to match experimental data in the $t-$distributions \& linear SDMEs especially in high $|t|$ region.

-In this article we pursue a \emph{compendious Regge pole model} addressing correct $\si_{tot}$, the $d\si/dt$ from low to high $t$, and the SDMEs (determining the angular distributions of VM decay products) \emph{simultaneously} of the VM photoproduction in the nucleon field by arbitrarily polarized photons from $\Or(100)GeV$ down to the production threshold, so that the new polarimetry can be accomplished, and better phenomenological insight into nonperturbative QCD \& spin dynamics of strong interaction is offered for the future experiments.
+In this article we pursue a \emph{coherent Regge pole model} addressing correct $\sigma_{int}$, the $d\sigma/dt$ from low to high $t$, and the SDMEs \emph{simultaneously} of the VM photoproduction in the nucleon field by \emph{arbitrarily polarized} photons at $W$ from $\mathcal{O}(100)GeV$ down to the production threshold, so that the new polarimetry can be accomplished; and better phenomenological insight into high energy QCD \& spin dynamics of strong interaction is offered for the future experiments.
+The BFKL evolution in perturbative QCD corresponds to the gluonic Regge trajectory, which has been verified at next-to-leading order (NLO) and leading-logarithm approximation (LLA); \emph{it's conjectured that the correspondence to the Regge pole form of the gluon $t-$channel exchange persists} at higher order corrections and in \emph{the calculable effective-field-theory(EFT) implementation "color glass condensate" (CGC) of the gluon saturation} \cite{HEQCD}.
+Therefore, \emph{our Regge pole model is expected to advance the EFT framework of the transition from perturbative to nonperturbative QCD and the helicity transfer dynamics of high energy QCD}.